knocklabs/docs/pages/integrations/email-attachments.md

 ## How attachments work in Knock

-1. Set the attachment key in your email template to tell Knock how to resolve your attachments from your data payload.
+1. Set an attachment key in your email template to tell Knock how to resolve attachments you send in the data payload of your notify call.
+To set an attachment key, click the "..." menu in the top right corner of the email template editor.
-2. Include one or more attachment objects in the `data` payload for your notify call.
+2. Include one or more attachment objects in the `data` payload of your notify call.
 Each attachment object should have the content of the file to be attached as a base64 encoded value.
-3. Your attachment will be automatically added to your call to your email provider 🎉.
+3. Knock automatically adds any attachments included in the attachment key of your notify call to the emails sent by your email provider 🎉.

 ## The attachment object